 Because of many things, Walpole is a great place for families with children to consider.
 First of all, many other families with children live here, making Walpole a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Walpole has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Walpole’s overall crime rate is lower than average for the country.

 One downside of living in Walpole is that it can take a long time to commute to work.
 In Walpole, the average commute to work is 34.78 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 For the size of the town, public transportation in Walpole is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Walpole, the benefits are reduced air pollution and congestion on the highways.

+Walpole is a somewhat ethnically-diverse town.
 The people who call Walpole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walpole residents report their race to be White, followed by Asian.
-Important ancestries of people in Walpole include Italian, English, German, and Polish.
+Important ancestries of people in Walpole include Irish, Italian, English, German, and French.

 The most common language spoken in Walpole is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.